mpv-player/mpv/DOCS/man/en/options.rst

 --slices, --no-slices
     Drawing video by 16-pixel height slices/bands, instead draws the whole frame in a single run.
 May be faster or slower, depending on video card and available cache.
-It has effect only with libmpeg2 and libavcodec codecs.
+It has effect only with libavcodec codecs.
     Enabled by default if applicable; usually disabled when threading is used.

 --softsleep
     Time frames by repeatedly checking the current time instead of asking